ameliagapin/reservebot/README.md

 The default listen port is `666` but can be overridden with `--listen-port=667`

+`--admins=<slackuser1>,<slackuser2>` can be specified to restrict the `prune`, `nuke`, and `kick` commands to people on this list.
+This is to prevent anyone from accidentally running these commands.
+Not specifying `--admins` allows all users to run these commands.

 ## Commands

 When invoking within a channel, you must @-mention the bot by adding `@reservebot` to the _beginning_ of your command.